 - 1. Install the backplane to the NVMe drive bay or flex bay. - 2.
 Connect the slim optical drive and the back plane cables. - 3.
-Follow the procedure listed in After working inside your system.
+Follow the procedure listed in After working inside your system on page 67.

 Optical drives and tape drives